Grant Programs

 By the numbers:

-• Total of grant applications this year: 73, totaling $157,642
+• Total of grant applications in 2023: 73, totaling $157,642

-• Total grants funded this year: 62, totaling a record $104,883
+• Total grants funded 2023: 62, totaling a record $104,883

 • Cumulative total of grants funded since 2009: $429,995